infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 };
 ```

+All the set up is just about there to start seeing our theming in action.
 We're now ready to apply the theme to our existing components and screens!

 #### Applying the Theme